System design interview guide

 Production angles

-Search behind a social graph is not “Elasticsearch plus ACL.”
-It is posting lists the size of cities, ACL fan-out that can dwarf retrieval, and near-real-time indexing that is never quite real-time enough for safety or legal.
-The incidents that wake you up are tail latency on head terms, stale harmful content, and aggregator pools that go rigid under celebrity spikes.
+Search behind a social graph is not "Elasticsearch plus ACL."
+Posting lists can be enormous.
+ACL fan-out can dwarf retrieval.
+Near-real-time indexing is never quite fast enough for safety or legal.

 p99 explodes on "cheap" queries and common terms